 At the same time, large data sets hold promise to unlock the full potential of SSL for medical image analysis, since they cover most common clinical image domains.
 This opens the door for efficient combination of public and private (and potentially labeled) image data sets to tackle specific task and allows researchers who have only access to limited (labeled) data to effortless enrich their data and to contribute to method development and medical data analysis.

 The demonstrated promising performance of self-supervision for medical image classification now suggests extending the present study as follows:

 First, we focused on two-dimensional image data sets.
-In particular, typical radiological images such as computed tomography or magnetic resonance imaging data are usually volume data, i.e., three-dimensional data.
+Typical radiological images such as computed tomography or magnetic resonance imaging data are usually volume data, i.e., three-dimensional data {were not included}.
 In addition, temporally resolved image data representing either physiological processes or imaging follow-up data add another dimension.
 The potential of self-supervised representation learning for these data types has still to be explored in detail.